GaikaGroup/CI/README.md

 **Document Processing Pipeline:**

 - Uploaded images or PDFs are classified, preprocessed and sent through configurable OCR engines
+- **Automatic Vision API Integration**: When images are uploaded, the system automatically switches to GPT-4 Vision (gpt-4o) for accurate visual understanding
+- **Dual Processing**: Images are processed both with local OCR (Tesseract.js) for text extraction and sent to Vision API for comprehensive analysis
 - Recognized text is processed through the GraphRAG system to create knowledge graphs
 - Documents are chunked into smaller pieces for better retrieval and processing
 - Each chunk is converted into nodes in a knowledge graph with relationships

+**Vision API Features:**

+- **Automatic Model Selection**: System detects images and automatically uses GPT-4o (Vision-capable model)
+- **Intelligent Recognition**: Accurately reads text from images including:
+  - Printed textbooks and worksheets
+  - Handwritten notes (with limitations)
+  - Diagrams with labels and measurements
+  - Mathematical formulas and equations
+  - Measurement instruments (thermometers, rulers, gauges, etc.)
+- **Fast Processing**: Typical response time 3-5 seconds for image analysis
+- **Fallback Support**: If Vision API is unavailable, falls back to local OCR processing
+- **Cost Optimization**: Only uses Vision API when images are present; text-only queries use standard models

 **GraphRAG Knowledge System:**